FranchiseKit

 Franchise Operations Best Practices for QSR Brands

 Scaling a QSR franchise network requires a different operational playbook than running a single restaurant.
 As you grow from 5 to 50 to 500 locations, the systems and processes that worked at a smaller scale will break down without the right operational foundation.
-Here are proven best practices for managing multi-unit franchise operations effectively.
+The brands that scale successfully are the ones that invest early in repeatable processes, centralized communication, and technology that grows with them.
+This guide covers proven best practices for managing multi-unit franchise operations effectively, drawn from patterns we see across hundreds of franchise brands using modern franchise management software.

 In-person training doesn't scale.
 As your network grows, flying every new franchisee to headquarters for a week of training becomes impractical and expensive.
+A fifty-location brand adding ten new franchisees per year might spend upward of $150,000 annually on travel and lodging alone for initial training, and that figure does not account for the productivity cost of pulling your best operators off the floor to teach.
 Build a blended training program that combines:

 • Online courses for foundational knowledge (brand standards, food safety, operations procedures)

-• Video content for visual processes (food prep, equipment operation, customer service)
+• Video content for visual processes (food prep, equipment operation, customer service scenarios)

 • Quizzes and assessments to verify comprehension before certification